Sim2200/HW3-Extra-Credit-Project/README.md

 After downloading the dataset:

-1. Extract the files.
+1. Extract the files
-2. Place the dataset file in the project folder before running the notebook.
+2. Place the dataset file inside the project folder before running the notebook

 Example folder structure after downloading the dataset: